Graduate School of Arts and Sciences

 Summer Fellowship recipients will be expected to present papers at the Annual GSAS Student Research Weekend the following year.
 Masters students who anticipate graduating before the following spring (e.g. February graduates) should plan to return to campus for the event.

 The maximum award for 2015 Summer Fellowships is $4,000.

 Doctoral students and masters students in good standing with satisfactory academic progress according to the guidelines established by GSAS and who will have completed at least two semesters of full-time graduate study (minimum of 18 credits) in the GSAS by the time the Fellowship begins are eligible to apply for the GSAS Summer Fellowship.
 Recipients must devote full-time work to the proposed project during the summer.

-- Prepare your curriculum vitae and your project narrative with bibliography: Files should be submitted electronically as WORD files by attaching them with the online application form, and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel13F)
+- Prepare your curriculum vitae and your project narrative with bibliography: Files should be submitted electronically as PDF files by attaching them with the online application form, and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel14F)